 In 2002, Lafayette completed its lengthy and expensive railroad relocation project.
 Gone are the former Monon street-running trackage and the ex-Wabash main line through the center of town.
 In their place is a brand new rail corridor that resulted in the elimination of more than 40 grade crossings.
 The new corridor produced a drastic reshaping of Lafayette Junction.
 In the old days, the joint Nickel Plate/Big Four line first crossed the Monon, and then climbed to cross the Wabash a half mile further south.
 In the new alignment, all diamonds have been eliminated.
 CSX's ex-Monon single track main and Norfolk Southern's ex-Wabash double track main parallel each other through here.
 The NKP/Big Four route west of here now belongs to short line Kankakee, Beaverville & Southern, whose track enters the junction area from the west and parallels CSX for a short distance before feeding into the CSX main.
 A pair of crossovers then connects it with the NS tracks.
 NS still owns and operates the NKP east to Frankfort and Muncie, Indiana, but the Big Four to Indianapolis was abandoned by Conrail in the mid 1980s.

 In the top photo, you're looking south.
 The CSX main is on the right.
 The two tracks on the left belong to NS.
 The crossover on the left marks the end of NS's double track main through town.
 Beyond the crossover, are two single track lines.
 The track on the right (with the train) is the ex-Wabash to Decatur, Illinois, and beyond.
 The lefthand track is the Frankfort-Muncie line.
-The Wabash is by far the busiest, featuring 35 to 40 trains per day.
+The Wabash is by far the busiest, featuring about 35 trains per day.
 The NKP sees perhaps six or eight trains, while the CSX main handles ten to twelve, including Amtrak's Cardinal and Hoosier State.
-During most of the year, a KBS turn comes to Lafayette four or five times a week, but KBS power is rarely seen at the junction.
+During most of the year, a KBS turn comes to Lafayette three or four times a week, but KBS power is rarely seen at the junction.
 They usually pick up and set out cars west of here.
 Their track runs past the Purdue Airport at the west end of West Lafayette, and that's the best place to catch them.

 In the photo at right, you're looking north.
 The NS double track main is on the right, the CSX main to its left, and the far left track is the KBS connection.
 The area just north of here was at one time a yard serving both the Nickel Plate and the Big Four.
 Westbound trains on NS are climbing a one per cent grade at this point, and some of the heavier trains can be seen (and heard) with throttles in run eight.